Oliveringlebych/Shady_Meadows/README.md

 error-context.md:

-Provides context to the state of the web page on failure.
-Can be viewed in Visual Studio Code
+Provides context on the state of the web page at the time of failure and can be viewed in Visual Studio Code.

 test-failed-1.png:

-Show the browser at the point of failure.
-Can be viewed in Visual Studio Code
+Captures and displays the browser at the moment of failure, with the output viewable in Visual Studio Code.

 video.webm:

-Shows the entire journey of the failed test.
-Drag and drop the file into a web browser to view.
+Displays the full sequence of the failed test.
+Open the file by dragging and dropping it into a web browser.

 **Note on Flaky "Book a Room" Test:**

-The "Book a Room" test occasionally fails, especially during periods of high usage commonly when many users are completing the tech assessment simultaneously.
+The "Book a Room" test occasionally fails, particularly during high-usage periods when many users are completing the tech assessment simultaneously.
 Several improvements have been made to reduce flakiness, but if the issue persists:

 **Log into the admin site.**